Updated: December 2019

 - As an optional step, you might want to run a quick analysis to optimize your table.
 The analysis tool allows you to identify duplicates, compact the table for better performance etc’.
 If so, then go ahead and check I would like to analyze my table after importing the data and click Finish.

-Adding Excel data into an existing Access table
+Import Excel data to Access existing table

 - Hit Next.